macaquedev/cpp-runner/README.md

 cpp-runner
 ==========

-A simple cpp file runner with no external dependencies.
+A simple cpp file runner for competitive programmers with no external dependencies.

 To install, simply type: